 Advanced Leadership Training Program (ALTP)

-- Each participant completes a 360 degree assessment of personal leadership practices
+- Participants complete multiple assessments, including a 360-degree assessment of personal leadership practices

-- Participants initiate team or individual creative projects as living laboratories in which to practice leadership skills
+- Participants have the opportunity to initiate team or individual creative projects as living laboratories in which to practice collaborative leadership skills

 - Exemplary Leadership Practices